KatrinaCloyd/lab-11-pokecatcher/README.md

         X-will have to find by id to get name like rencer chart row X-take in array of objects return array of srings X-TEST
-    -function to get caught count for each
+    X-function to get caught count for each
-        -take in array of objects return array of numbers -function to get seen count for each
+        X-take in array of objects return array of numbers X-TEST
+    X-function to get seen count for each
-        -same as above take in array of objects return array of numbers
+        X-same as above take in array of objects return array of numbers X-TEST

+    -add new arrays to correct parts of the chart on the page

 CSS
     -fix up css styling now